EmilianoMusso/pocoGenerator/README.md

 }
 ```

-The tool can be run without parameters, in which case it will process every table and view in the given database, like that:
+The tool can be run without parameters, in which case it will process every table, view, stored procedure and function in the given database, like that:
 ```sh
 c:\> pocogenerator.exe
 ```
-Or by specifying a particular table, in which case it will create a single .cs file for that table (or view)
+Or by specifying a particular table, in which case it will create a single .cs file for that table, view, stored procedure or function
 ```sh
 c:\> pocogenerator.exe MyTable
 ```